Graham McTavish: Writing

 In 2020, McTavish and fellow Outlander actor Sam Heughan published a book entitled Clanlands: Whisky, Warfare, and a Scottish Adventure Like No Other, which was inspired by their work on the upcoming STARZ docu-series Men in Kilts.
 The book reached the #1 spot on the New York Times' Best Seller Lists for hardcover nonfiction and for combined print and e-book nonfiction, and also hit No. 1 on the Publishers Weekly Bestseller List for hardcover nonfiction, among other lists.

 In April 2015, McTavish was the 17th grand marshall of New York City's Tartan Day Parade.

+Personal life

+McTavish was married to New Zealand filmmaker Gwen Isaac, with whom he has two children.
+They lived in Central Otago, New Zealand.